-1. The Company has net current liabilities amounting to Rs.101.74 Crores mainly on account of ICL which are due for repayment in Sep'22.
+1. The Company has net current liabilities amounting to Rs.
+411.47 Crores mainly on account of Inter corporate loan which is classified as current.
 The directors have received an unconditional letter of support from Vedanta Limited, the parent company, who will provide financial support to the Company to enable it to meet its obligations as and when they fall due and to carry on its current business for the next 18 months.
-Thus, the financial statements have been prepared on going concern basis
+Thus, the financial statements have been prepared on going concern basis.

-34 Other Statutory Information
+35 Other Statutory Information